jeremymordecai628/yolo/README.md

 ### Deployment

-This section defines a Kubernetes Deployment for a backend application.
+This section defines a Kubernetes Deployment for a backend application the same configuration were used in frontend.

 - **apiVersion: apps/v1**: Specifies the API version for the Deployment resource.
 - **kind: Deployment**: Indicates that this is a Deployment resource.